MrPeterss/healthy-dining/README.md

 ### OpenFoodFacts

-OpenFoodFacts is a website that has a wide variety of food items, as well as all there nutritional information and their Nutriscores.
-(See it!)[https://world.openfoodfacts.org]
+OpenFoodFacts is a website that has a wide variety of food items, as well as all there nutritional information and their Nutriscores. [https://world.openfoodfacts.org](See it!)

 ### Nutriscore

-A Nutriscore is a score developed by the French Government to assign a value to the healthiness of foods.
-(Learn more!)[https://en.wikipedia.org/wiki/Nutri-Score]
+A Nutriscore is a score developed by the French Government to assign a value to the healthiness of foods. [https://en.wikipedia.org/wiki/Nutri-Score](Learn more!)

 ## What is next?